VA-Explorer/va_explorer/README.md

 Coded 24 verbal autopsies (out of 30) [6 issues]
 ```

-If you'd like to re-code all existing VAs in the system (overwriting previous COD assignments) you can do so by passing `overwrite True` to the command-line call.
-This will save a backup table of old COD assignments, clear all CODs in the database, and re-run the coding algorithm on all eligible VAs.
-By default, old COD assignments will be saved to a .csv file named `old_cod_mapping.csv`.
-You can customize the name of this file by passing `--cod_fname <filename>` as an optional parameter.
+If you'd like to re-code all existing VAs in the system (overwriting previous
+COD assignments) you can do so by passing `overwrite True` to the command-line
+call.
+This will save a backup table of old COD assignments, clear all CODs in
+the database, and re-run the coding algorithm on all eligible VAs.
+By default,
+old COD assignments will be saved to a .csv file named `old_cod_mapping.csv`.
+You can customize the name of this file by passing `--cod_fname <filename>` as
+an optional parameter.

 You can also configure certain algorithm settings as environmental variables.
-For InterVA5, you can set HIV prevalence `(very low (v), low (l) or high (h))`, Malaria prevalance (same options as HIV), and whether or not to export group codes to COD assignments `(True/False)` in your `.env` file like so:
+For InterVA5, you can set HIV prevalence `(very low (v), low (l) or high (h))`,
+Malaria prevalence (same options as HIV), and whether or not to export group
+codes to COD assignments `(True/False)` in your `.env` file like so:

 ```
 INTERVA_MALARIA=l
 INTERVA_HIV=v
 INTERVA_GROUPCODE=False
 ```

 See `va_data_management/utils/coding.py` for more details

-**Note**: You will receive an error message if pyCrossVA or InterVA5 are unavailable.
+**Note**: You will receive an error message if pyCrossVA or InterVA5 are
+unavailable.

 ### User Interface

-Users with permissions to modify verbal autopsy records will see a "Run Coding Algorithms" button on the home page of the application.
+Users with permissions to modify verbal autopsy records will see a "Run Coding
+Algorithms" button on the home page of the application.

-In addition to pyCrossVA and InterVA5, this functionality requires that Celery is running and the `CELERY_BROKER_URL` and `REDIS_URL` environment variables have been configured properly.
-If you are running in Docker, Celery will have been configured and started up automatically.
+In addition to pyCrossVA and InterVA5, this functionality requires that Celery
+is running and the `CELERY_BROKER_URL` and `REDIS_URL` environment variables
+have been configured properly.
+If you are running in Docker, Celery will have
+been configured and started up automatically.

-Clicking the "Run Coding Algorithms" will execute the coding algorithms in the background using Celery.
-You will not receive an error on the user interface if the process is not successful.
-To check for errors, you will need to view the Celery logs.
+Clicking the "Run Coding Algorithms" will execute the coding algorithms in the
+background using Celery.
+You will not receive an error on the user interface if
+the process is not successful.
+To check for errors, you will need to view the
+Celery logs.

 ## Importing From ODK

-You can use the `import_from_odk` management command to import records from an ODK server like so.
+You can use the `import_from_odk` management command to import records from an
-You must specify either project-name or project-id and form-name or form-id to import:
+ODK server like so.
+You must specify either project-name or project-id and
+form-name or form-id to import:

 ```
 ./manage.py import_from_odk --project-id=1234 --form-id=va_form_id